Dinutthh/Lunar-Rover-Suspension-Design/README.md

 - Created preliminary and detailed CAD models, including the suspension assembly and its interfaces with wheels, body and drive struts.
 - Contributed to the rover sub‑assembly to check clearances and fit with adjacent subsystems.

 ## What is in this repository

-- `docs/` – Exported pages from the design journal.
+- `docs/` – Selected pages from the individual design journal (problem statement, brainstorming & concept development, and technical sketches).
-- `images/` – JPEG renders of the CAD model.
+- `images/` – JPEG renders and screenshots of the curved rocker‑bogie suspension and rover sub‑assembly.

 ## Key design decisions